Cyrus Hashemi: Career and political activities

-Hashemi and his brother Jamshid Hashemi were persecuted by the Shah's SAVAK during the 1963 White Revolution, and left Iran as a result.
-The Hashemis had connections with Ahmed Madani, who was exiled in 1970 and went on to become Defense Minister after the 1979 Revolution.

-The Hashemis supported the 1979 Iranian Revolution, and Jamshid was appointed to oversee the national radio network, where he worked with Mehdi Karroubi's brother Hassan.
-Hashemi said he was a cousin to Akbar Hashemi Rafsanjani, an aide of the Ayatollah Khomeini who was elected Speaker of the Iranian Parliament in 1980.
+The Hashemi brothers were active in the anti-shah movement that developed in Iran during the 1970s.
+They had connections with Admiral Ahmad Madani, a Western-educated naval officer, member of the National Front, and prominent critic of the shah's government.
+Madani was exiled in 1970 and later served as defense minister following the 1979 Iranian Revolution, which the Hashemi brothers also supported.
+Following its success, Jamshid Hashemi was appointed to oversee the national radio network, where he worked with Hassan Karroubi, the brother of Mehdi Karroubi.
+Hashemi said he was a cousin of Akbar Hashemi Rafsanjani, an aide to Ayatollah Khomeini who was elected Speaker of the Iranian Parliament in 1980.